-The Couture Council of The Museum at FIT will honor iconic footwear designer Christian Louboutin with its 2019 Couture Council Award for Artistry of Fashion on Wednesday, September 4, 2019, at a luncheon at the David H. Koch Theater at Lincoln Center in New York City.
-The luncheon benefits The Museum at FIT (MFIT), New York’s only museum dedicated exclusively to the art of fashion.
+The Couture Council of The Museum at FIT honored iconic footwear designer Christian Louboutin with its 2019 Couture Council Award for Artistry of Fashion on Wednesday, September 4, 2019, at a luncheon at the David H. Koch Theater at Lincoln Center in New York City.
+The luncheon benefited The Museum at FIT (MFIT), New York’s only museum dedicated exclusively to the art of fashion.
 As has become tradition, the award ceremony and luncheon herald the arrival of fall New York Fashion Week.
-NORDSTROM will be a presenting sponsor of this year’s luncheon, which will be co-chaired by Melissa Mafrige-Mithoff and Amelia Ogunlesi.
+NORDSTROM was a presenting sponsor of the luncheon, which was co-chaired by Melissa Mafrige-Mithoff and Amelia Ogunlesi.

 Louboutin was chosen for his lifelong dedication to the art and craft of fashion by a distinguished advisory committee, chaired by Dr. Valerie Steele, director of MFIT, that includes Glenda Bailey, editor-in-chief of Harper’s Bazaar; Hamish Bowles, international editor-at-large of Vogue; Ken Downing, chief creative officer of Triple Five Group; Linda Fargo, senior vice president of fashion and store presentation director at Bergdorf Goodman; Nicole Fischelis, executive consultant at Fashion*Art*Forecasting; Akiko Fukai, director emerita at Kyoto Costume Institute; Kamie Lightburn, on behalf of the Couture Council Board; Patricia Mears, deputy director of The Museum at FIT; Suzy Menkes, journalist and fashion critic at Vogue; Caroline Milbank, fashion historian and author; and Hal Rubenstein, style author and founder of the website The Happy Grownup.